Gas furnace vs electric furnace

 HVAC

-The answer to 'gas furnace vs electric furnace' is that both types of furnaces have their own advantages and drawbacks, so the best choice depends on your specific needs and home.
+The answer to 'gas furnace vs electric furnace' is that both have their own advantages and disadvantages, and the best choice depends on your specific home and needs.
 Gas furnaces are generally more efficient and cost-effective to operate, but they require a gas line and proper ventilation.
-Electric furnaces are simpler to install, require less maintenance, and are safer since they don't involve combustible fuels, but they can be more expensive to run in areas with high electricity rates.
+Electric furnaces are simpler to install, don't require gas lines, and can be more compact, but they typically have higher operating costs.

 Sources